esp-rs/book/src/tooling/espflash.md

 # espflash

-`espflash` provides a serial flasher utility for Espressif SoCs and modules based on [esptool.py].
+`espflash` is a serial flasher utility, based on [esptool.py], for Espressif SoCs and modules.

 The [esp-rs/espflash] repository contains two crates, `cargo-espflash` and `espflash`.
-You can find more information on both of these in their respective sections below and in their corresponding README.
+For more information on these crates, see the respective sections below.

 > #### A note on `espflash` and `cargo-espflash`.
 >
-> The `espflash` and `cargo-espflash` commands shown below, assume that version `2.0` or greater.
+> The `espflash` and `cargo-espflash` commands shown below, assume that version `2.0` or greater is used.

 [esp-rs/espflash]: https://github.com/esp-rs/espflash
 [esptool.py]: https://github.com/espressif/esptool

 ## cargo-espflash

 Provides a subcommand for `cargo` that handles cross-compilation and flashing.

-To install:
+To install, run:

 ```bash
 cargo install cargo-espflash